learnwithmanish/Terraform-VnetSnetVMwithIIS/README.md

    **Notes** : IIS is not installed in VM3.
 It is left intentionally to see the differences.

  ### Follow the below steps to destroy or remove the resources deployed
-    To destroy or clean up the resoruces you deployed use the below commands
+    To destroy or clean up the resources you deployed use the below commands

     1. > terraform plan -destroy -out myPlan-destroy.tfplan